Branse Burbridge: Night fighter intruder

 The stay in Norfolk was short.
 85 Squadron moved to Colerne in Wiltshire, as 100 Group prepared to support Operation Overlord and the D-Day landings which began on 6 June.
 On the night of 15 June 1944 Burbridge was on patrol over France and Belgium when they sighted a Ju 188 south-west of Nivelles near the border.
 Burbridge dispatched the aircraft which crashed next to a river.
 The machine was actually a Ju 88, flown by Major Wilhelm Herget, Gruppenkommandeur (Group Commander) of I./Nachtjagdgeschwader 4 (Night Fighter Wing 4).
 Herget and his crew bailed out and the Ju 88G-1, Werknummer (Wrk Nr)—work number 710833—was destroyed.

 Burbridge scored again on 23 June 1944.
 The British Army was fighting its way into France from Sword and Gold Beach on 6 June.
 It was stalled at Caen by determined German resistance, which began a two-month battle for the city.
 The German bomber force could not operate in daylight because of Allied air supremacy, but the Kampfgeschwader (Bomber Wings) targeted the beachheads and Allied shipping at night.
 The anti-shipping campaign would prove so ineffective most units were withdrawn in mid-July 1944.
 By that time the German bomber force was becoming defunct for want of fuel.
 Near the Channel Burbridge claimed a Ju 88 destroyed, one of eight Mosquito pilot claims on 23/24 June 1944.
 The victory—their 7th—was not straightforward.
 At 02:10 they saw a searchlight flash and an aircraft respond with a flare gun.
 They identified a Ju 88 approaching a landing strip.
 As they did so the Germans detected the Mosquito and the glare of the light, which caught the Mosquito, blinded them.
-After evading the searchlight, Skelton used the AI to locate the Ju 88.
+After evading the searchlight, Skelton used the AI radar to locate the Ju 88.
 Neither could see the target until they were within 400 feet because of the glaring light.
 Burbridge fired at the Ju 88 which caught fire, crashed and exploded.
 Fragments from the Ju 88 damaged the port engine, which was losing coolant.
 Burbridge feathered it and flew back to England on one engine.
-The AI was also put out of action.
+The AI radar was also put out of action.